 A Less Risky Alternative

 You do have a choice.
 You can avoid crowded hotels.
-Privacy during your stay is an option while you get the same level of Staff care.
 Your alternative option is Oahu’s legal short term rentals.
 The short term rental industry follows the same cleaning and sanitizing standards as the hotels.
 Legal short term rentals were allowed when Hawaii reached Tier 2 on March 15th.
 Ever since we have been accommodating guests.
 COVID-19 should have you rightfully concerned.
 But know you can avoid the crowds, have privacy, and not be subject to a hotel’s Health and Safety Plan.
 If you are still wanting the hotel experience be sure to read their plan.
 Know what enforcement the hotel may impose on you if it was decided that you were exposed while visiting their establishment.

 O’ahu’s Back on the Wave Campaign